Big Sky Montana is a vibrant, unincorporated community in southwest Montana, between Bozeman and West Yellowstone, Montana – 2022

 Though never investing his own money in Big Sky MT real estate speculation, Broadcast journalist, Chet Huntley aptly gathered capital investors, among them Montana Power, Northwest Airlines, Chrysler, and Burlington Northern.

 Huntley also applied for financial assistance from the State of Montana, the US Federal Government, and individual Congressional members.
 Flying the state, he pitched his idea to small town farmers and ranchers.

 Not long after, he acquired approximately 11,000 acres to satisfy the land requirement for a full-fledged ski resort and year-round recreation center on the West Fork of the Gallatin River.

 Big Sky Resort opened Dec.
 1973.
 Just 3 years later, in 1976, Boyne USA Resorts bought Big Sky Resort and its vast real estate holdings from Everett Kircher.

 In its September, 1973 issue, SKI Magazine announced, “Montana skiing has arrived!”
 And, over 30 years later, its sister publication, Skiing Magazine, ranked Big Sky Resort as the 7th BEST U.S. ski resort.

 May temperatures in Big Sky average about 60 degrees F, reaching the 70’s and 80’s in July and August.
 Average daily winter temperatures are around 25 degrees F.

+In 1995, construction of the signature Lone Peak Tram was completed.
 The Resort’s tram carries skiers and riders to 11,150 feet, giving Big Sky Resort one of the largest total vertical drops in the US.

-Big Sky real estate, with its unique, world-class luxury ski homes, commercial properties, condos and town houses, mountain ranches, and pristine land, is growing quickly, and incorporation of the town is but a few years away.
+Big Sky real estate, with its unique, world-class luxury ski homes, commercial properties, condos and townhouses, mountain ranches, and pristine land, is growing quickly, and incorporation of the town is but a few years away.